-The Oedema Institute focuses on using the latest research and technology to customise treatment plans for each patient.
-After our initial assessment, we will begin discussing our short- and long-term goals and formulating the appropriate treatment plan accordingly.
+The Oedema Institute uses the latest research and technology to customise treatment plans for each patient.
+After our initial assessment, we discuss short and long‐term goals with patient and their referrers and formulate the appropriate treatment plan accordingly.

 A specialised style of massage used to direct lymphatic fluid out of the tissue encouraging better movement in the lymphatic system.
 A slow rhythmic movement of hands over the tissue.
 Pressure tension adjusted as required.
 Used for;